 - Shredded Leaves

 The second type of cheap mulch you can get is inorganic or synthetic mulch.
-If you want a cheap mulch that won’t decompose and require you to reapply it, this is the way to go.
+If you want mulch that won’t decompose and require you to reapply it, this is the way to go.
 However, this type of mulch also doesn’t add nutrients to your soil because it doesn’t break down or contain organic matter.
 They’re good for hassle-free landscaping, and common types of synthetic or inorganic mulches include:

 - Stone or Gravel